top of page

 Hold complexity without reacting.

-Remain human in rooms shaped by fear or polarization.
+Remain human in rooms shaped by fear, pressure, or polarization.

 And I saw the same principle everywhere:

-When regulation is present, difference can be held without threat.
+When internal stability is present, difference can be held without threat.

-When it is absent, even shared values fracture.
+When it is absent, even shared values can fracture.

 And both can be trained.